-- 1. At least four full-time members must have backgrounds in academic research departments different from each other (this is a heavy load committee for faculty); - 2.
-One member's background must be from the Humanities or Arts; another must be an ethicist or philosopher of science; - 3.
-One member must be a staff professional (e.g., counseling center/personnel, etc.);

-- 4. One member must not be employed by the university or a part of the immediate family of a person who is employed by the university; one member should be a lawyer, ethics advocate, clergy: and - 5.
-The Vice President for Academic Affairs, ex-officio.
+- 1. At least four members must have backgrounds in academic research departments different from each other (this is a heavy load committee for faculty); - 2.
+At least one member's primary concern must be a scientific area and at least one member's primary concern must be from a nonscientific area; - 3.
+One member must not be employed by the university or a part of the immediate family of a person who is employed by the university; - 4.
+The Provost, ex-officio.